 - fresh dill or other greens, for serving

-- Slice bagels in half, then place on a platter or in a basket.
+- Cut the bagels.
+Slice bagels in half, then place on a platter or in a basket.

-- Place cream cheese, seafood salads, and capers in small bowls, then arrange on a large cutting board or serving platter.
+- Add spreads.
+Place cream cheese, seafood salads, and capers in small bowls, then arrange on a large cutting board or serving platter.